-No dividends were paid during the financial reporting period from 24 October 2018 to 31 December 2019.
+No dividends were paid during the financial reporting periods from

+- 24 October 2018 to 31 December 2019 - 1 January 2020 to 31 December 2020.

 B.1.4.2 Transactions occurring between SWE and other LBG entities

 Scottish Widows Services Limited ('SWSL'), a fellow subsidiary of LBG, is the Insurance Group's service company and as such recharges employee, pension and overhead costs to the other Insurance Group entities.